 - The state won’t be able to close down the housing commons as it did housing co-ops – by withdrawing funding – because the housing commons won’t rely on state funding.

 If a housing commons keeps growing rather than splitting to cover more (but smaller) areas, then it’s possible to imagine a small town being dominated by one housing commons group, and possibly becoming quite exclusive, with members only accepting people like themselves.
 This is something that custodians can limit, with appropriate, human scale as a guiding principle.
 Scale can be reached by many, smaller groups rather than one giant group.
 Then if one group tries to be exclusive for whatever reason, people will go elsewhere.

 It’s a new idea, and you can be involved right from the start, and have a say in how it evolves.
-Contact us if a) you’re part of a group that would like to talk about setting up a housing commons in your community – we’ll co-design a project with you for your community; b) you’d like to talk about the possibility of investing; or c) you’re a legal or housing specialist wanting to contribute to the design.
+Contact us if a) you’re part of a group that would like to set up a housing commons in your community (see below) – we’ll co-design a project with you for your community; b) you’d like to talk about the possibility of investing; or c) you’re a legal or housing specialist wanting to contribute to the design.